+Audit decisions cannot be appealed.
 If a course does not have sufficient space for additional students, preference must be given to those taking the course for credit.
 Audits are only available for on campus classes.
 Online courses are not eligible for audit.
+No award/certificate of participation is awarded for students who only audit courses.